2017 PDC Pro Tour: Q-School

 The PDC Pro Tour Qualifying School takes place at the Robin Park Tennis Centre in Wigan from January 19–22.
 The following players won two-year tour cards on each of the days played:

 A Q School Order of Merit was also created by using the following points system:

 To complete the field of 128 Tour Card Holders, places were allocated down the final Qualifying School Order of Merit.
 The following players picked up Tour Cards as a result:

 UK Open Qualifiers

 As with recent years, 6 qualifiers took place to determine seedings for the 2017 UK Open.

 Players Championships

-Compared to last year, there were two Players Championship events added on the calendar, increasing the number to 22.
-In addition, the top 64 of the Players Championship will qualify for the Players Championship Finals.
+Compared to the previous year, there were two Players Championship events added to the calendar, increasing the number to 22.
+In addition, the top 64 of the Players Championship qualified for the Players Championship Finals.

 European Tour

-Compared to last year, there are two European Tour events added on the calendar.
-In addition, the top 32 of the European Tour will qualify for the European Championship.
+Compared to 2016, there were two European Tour events added on the calendar.
+In addition, the top 32 of the European Tour Order of Merit ranking qualified for the European Championship.